Talk to one of our trained counsellors to get support with issues impacting your ability to study.

 If you want to see a counsellor from a specific background

-If you want to see a BAME counsellor, we recommend Nilaari, a Black, Asian and Minority Ethnic (BAME)-led community-based counselling charity.
-You can get up to six free counselling sessions from them, which may shorten your wait if our own BAME counsellors are fully booked.
+- self-refer to Nilaari, a Black, Asian and Minority Ethnic (BAME)-led community-based counselling charity.
+You can get up to six free counselling sessions from them, paid for by the University, which may shorten your wait if our own BAME counsellors are fully booked.

 If you are offered a counselling session